 1. Online Meetings in Teams

 2020 was the year of online meetings in Teams.
-This was the year I had to learn to use Teams for online classes/lessons, as well as taking part in staff meetings online.
+This was the year I had to learn to use Teams for online classes/lessons, as well as take part in staff meetings online.

 Over the year, new features were added, but the concept of video conferencing like this was new to me.
 During the first few weeks, it was new and shiny to everyone, but in May and late December, I don’t think I was the only one who wished never to hear the call signal from Teams again…